 We show what an everyday life in a bunker was like: what were the living conditions, with whom people shared their hiding space, how they coped with routine activities and needs.
 Thanks to the exhibition design by Małgorzata Szczęśniak and Saskia Hellman, the experience of being inside the bunker becomes almost tangible—the heat from burning buildings, darkness, lack of space and air to breathe.
 The exposition is accompanied by a soundscape which is an integral part of the exhibition.
 It contains excerpts from the diaries and memoirs of the exhibition protagonists read out by actors, accompanied by music composed especially for the exhibition by a renowned composer Paweł Mykietyn, laureate of the European Film Award for music to the film I.O. by Jerzy Skolimowski (nominated to the Oscars), inspired by 11-year old pianist Josima Feldshuh who died of pneumonia in a hideout on the ‘Aryan’ side on the third day of the Uprising.

-We will focus on the relations developing between the people who hid together, on their feelings and emotions.
-On one hand—conflicts, fear, panic attacks, lack of hope, the feeling of being abandoned, of the world’s indifference, of a life forsaken.
-On the other hand – the craving for love and intimacy, the urge to act and take responsibility for others.
-The lust for life, the will to save oneself and one’s nearest and dearest, building a community whose members supported and protected one another were a way to oppose evil, too.
+We talk about relations developing between those in hiding, about their feelings and emotions.
+On the one hand—conflicts, fear, panic attacks, lack of hope and a sense of desolation, abandonment and indifference of the outside world, a sense of a life lost.
+On the other—a need for love and intimacy, a sense of agency and taking responsibility for others.
+A will to stay alive, saving oneself and one’s nearest and dearest, building a community whose members would support and protect one another is also a way to combat evil.